stefanwalther/deploy-docker-swarm/local-bash/README.md

 Caveats:

-- If a machine already exists with the same name (e.g. `manager-1`), then the setup-script will delete the existing one and create a new one.
+- If a machine already exists with the same name (e.g. `manager-1`), then the setup-script will delete the existing one and create a new one, without any further warning.

 ### Create the Docker Swarm